 In this picture, the wave travels to the left, and in every plane perpendicular to its motion it is at the same stage of “wiggling.”
 The planes where the wave is “up” are usually referred to as wavefronts, and we can get a feeling for the overall behavior of the wave by looking at the wavefronts alone.

-It is also possible, however, to produce a beam of light in which the wavefronts are joined together, forming a helical structure with the shape of a screw or drill bit (see figure on right).
+It is also possible, however, to produce a beam of light in which the wavefronts are joined together, forming a helical structure with the shape of a screw or drill bit (see figure above).
 The motion of the wave to the left is equivalent to it spinning: In addition to the wave propagating to the left, it has circular motion around its central axis.
 For this reason, it is known as an optical vortex.

 When we are illustrating the vortices of light, it is more convenient to draw the phase of light in a cross-section of a light beam.
 For our purposes, we can imagine looking at the beam head-on from the left side of the above picture: the phase is, in essence, the topographical map of a section of the wavefront from that perspective.
 The cross-sections of several optical vortex beams are shown above; the color indicates the “height” of the wavefront.
 The first picture shows what the vortex in the above picture looks like from this new perspective; as one goes in a counter-clockwise path around the center, the ramp increases from the lowest value (blue) to the highest value (red).
 The other figures show vortices of higher order, where the order is the total number of blue-to-red ramps in a single cross-section; in the third example, it is of negative order, as it goes red to blue in the counter-clockwise direction.